About Our Founder

 Years of Experience

-Linda has been a professional social worker for over 32 years.
-As a witness and target of Workplace Harassment and Bullying (including mobbing) in her own profession, her career is dedicated to development of a Centre which provides Education, Intervention, Prevention, and Restorative / Recovery options for Employers and Employees impacted.
-Linda offers a holistic perspective to addressing the diverse, multi-layered, complex phenomenon of workplace harassment and bullying.
-She has created a service stationed in Edmonton Alberta to support all Albertans.
+Linda has been a professional social worker for over 34 years.
+As a witness and target of workplace harassment and violence (including mobbing and lateral violence) in her own profession, her career is dedicated to development of a Centre which provides Education, Intervention, Prevention, and Restorative / Recovery options for Employers and Employees impacted.
+Linda offers a trauma informed, holistic perspective to addressing the diverse, multi-layered, complex phenomenon of workplace harassment, bullying and violence.
+She has created a service stationed in Edmonton Alberta to support all Canadians.

 As a trainer or presenter, Linda has worked with nurses, paramedics, firemen, police officers, teachers, social workers, Oil and Gas Industries, Unions, Medical Teams, Insurance Companies and more.